 - $5,000 per year to Rotary Foundation through our annual Paul Harris Award recognition of Kingston Community Leaders.

 Contributions & Programming for Youth Leadership

-- Hosting of an International Exchange Scholarship student from Spain for a 2017-2018 school year exchange.
+- Hosting of an International Exchange Scholarship student from Norway for a 2018-2019 school year exchange.

 - Supporting “Adventures in History” project – a 4-day program for 20, history and social justice minded, High School students from across Ontario.

-- Sending a Kingston high school student to Adventures in Citizenship in Ottawa and to Rotary Youth Leadership Academy, in Lake Placid; a unique opportunity for high school students to gain insight and knowledge in life and leadership skills.
+- Sending a Kingston high school student to Adventures in Citizenship in Ottawa and to Rotary Youth Leadership Academy; a unique opportunity for high school students to gain insight and knowledge in life and leadership skills.

 Our Social Media